 Singapore is a thriving data hub at the moment and Equinix is wasting no time in bolstering its presence.

-The company today announced the final phase of the expansion of its third International Business Exchange (IBX) data centre in Singapore, known as SG3.
+The company today announced the final phase of the expansion of its third International Business Exchange (IBX) data center in Singapore, known as SG3.

-The company’s operations in Asia Pacific include 40 IBX data centres, part of Equinix’s 200 data centres around the world.
+The company's operations in Asia Pacific include 40 IBX data centers, part of Equinix's 200 data centers around the world.